foundry-rs/foundry/README.md

 - Open an issue with [the bug](https://github.com/foundry-rs/foundry/issues/new)

 If you want to contribute, or follow along with contributor discussion, you can use our [main telegram](https://t.me/foundry_rs) to chat with us about the development of Foundry!

+## License

+Licensed under either of [Apache License](./LICENSE-APACHE), Version 2.0 or [MIT License](./LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in these crates by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Acknowledgements